rsm-minamke/SQL-Weather/README.md

 # SQL-Weather
-Using Snowflake database and extract insights.
+Using Snowflake database and extract insights on effects of weather on customers. .